Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

-Instagram has undergone quite the metamorphosis in the past few years.
-They’re doing their best to keep up with the evolving user base and tactics, and it ultimately affects everyone.
+Instagram has undergone quite a metamorphosis in the past few years.
+They’re doing their best to keep up with the evolving user base and tactics, affecting everyone.

-If you take audience engagement seriously – after all, it is a social network – you need to keep up with the changes also.
+If you take audience engagement seriously – after all, it is a social network – you must also keep up with the changes.

 Also Read: Instagram is Ruining Everything

 In the “old days,” the mark of success on Instagram was a huge base of followers.
 Oh wow, that person has 250,000 followers!
 So, of course, many people gamed the system.

 There were several ways in which people gained a large following: